Lupus Survival Guide

 Personally, I was a good patient for about two years, then I got tired of taking my medications.
 I began skipping doses, stopped taking some medications on and off and generally disregarded the schedule which was carefully planned by my rheumatologist.
 All I can say about this dark time was it was a bad idea.
 And here's why.

-As anyone with Lupus knows, taking your medications won't ever cure your disease.
+As anyone with lupus knows, taking your medications won't ever cure your disease.
 There is no known cure for it.
 However, it can make living with the disease easier on your body.
-Not taking your medications has the potential to create other problems that are just as bad as Lupus.
-Do yourself a favor- take them.
-Take them regularly as scheduled and try to think of it as part of your everyday life- one that will only take minutes each day.
-Get over this mental hurdle and you can begin to get on with your life, even though it includes Lupus.
+Not taking your medications has the potential to create other problems that are just as bad as the disease itself.
+Do yourself a favor—take them.
+Take them regularly as scheduled and try to think of it as part of your everyday life—one that will only take minutes each day.
+Get over this mental hurdle and you can begin to get on with your life, even though it includes lupus.

 The following are just a few of the things that can help you get your exercise several times each week:

-- Walk- but don't over do it.
-20 minutes 3-4 times a week will do wonders for you.
+- Walk, but don't overdo it.
+Walking for 20 minutes 3-4 times a week will do wonders for you.

 - Wii - try it!
 There are many exercises you can do with the Wii system, from yoga to bowling.
 If you get tired, you can easily rest in the comfort of your own home.